The Prince William County Office of Housing and Community Development is a Section 8 Public Housing Agency in Woodbridge, Virginia.

-As of March 31st, 2016 the Prince William County Office of Housing and Community Development manages 1,718 active Housing Choice Vouchers.
+As of the most recent VMS report, Prince William County Office of Housing and Community Development manages 1,676 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 |Monthly Cost Per Voucher||$1,110||$868||$1,346||$853||$1,092||$1,008||$804|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 4% having issued approximately 488 vouchers in the past year.
 The average voucher holder has received housing benefits for 10 years and 10 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 31 months on the waiting list1.